Molecular imaging technology leads to breakthroughs in drug testing and fingerprinting

 2014 manual of fingerprint development techniques, edited by the Home Office

-Four technologies have been patented with regards to mass spectrometry techniques and applications, in the UK, EU, USA and China, two of which are licensed to commercial partners.
+Four technologies have been patented regarding mass spectrometry techniques and applications, in the UK, EU, USA and China, two of which are licensed to commercial partners.
 By developing new techniques for pharmaceutical companies, Clench’s Bioanalysis group has changed practice within the industry.
 Specifically, a sustained professional relationship with GSK since 2006, with a succession of CASE studentships, has speeded up the drug discovery pipeline.
 More recent work by Francese with the Home Office to embed MALDI mass spectrometry analysis of fingerprints into routine forensics is gaining impact.
 Francese is working with West Yorkshire Police to provide information on fingerprint and non-fingerprint forensic evidence, which is feeding into their crime scene investigations.

 Clench’s work with the pharmaceutical industry has led to gains for University partners including Pfizer Global R&D, GSK, Syngenta, Quotient Bioresearch Ltd and instrument manufacturers Waters Corporation.
 For example, Clench has collaborated with Waters Corporation since 2006 and the company has invested about £350K per year in MALDI imaging since then.
 The company sells £5-10m of MALDI systems each year of which 30% are for MALDI imaging.
 The University’s help in the development of this business for the company has been described as vital.